roman-milk/roman-milk.github.io/human-android.md

  "Get into the chair, slave," he said, talking to her like a stray bitch.
 He was pleased to see her respond, although it was more reluctant than before.
 Perhaps she realised how much trouble was coming her way.

  Larry connected the implant to his computer as before, only he knew what he was looking for this time.
 He pulled a chair up to the keyboard and started typing.
 A new game needed developing.
-Report_Story #1